mpv-player/mpv/DOCS/man/en/options.rst

     ``--af-clr`` exist to modify a previously specified list, but you shouldn't need these for typical use.

---af-adv=<force=(0-7):list=(filters)>
-    See also ``--af``.
-    Specify advanced audio filter options:

-    force=<0-7>
-        Forces the insertion of audio filters to one of the following:

-        0
-            Use completely automatic filter insertion (currently identical to 1).
-        1
-            Optimize for accuracy (default).
-        2
-            Optimize for speed. *Warning*: Some features in the audio filters may silently fail, and the sound quality may drop.
-        3
-            Use no automatic insertion of filters and no optimization.
-            *Warning*: It may be possible to crash mpv using this setting.
-        4
-            Use automatic insertion of filters according to 0 above, but use floating point processing when possible.
-        5
-            Use automatic insertion of filters according to 1 above, but use floating point processing when possible.
-        6
-            Use automatic insertion of filters according to 2 above, but use floating point processing when possible.
-        7
-            Use no automatic insertion of filters according to 3 above, and use floating point processing when possible.

-    list=<filters>
-        Same as ``--af``.

 --aid=<ID|auto|no>
     Select audio channel. ``auto`` selects the default, ``no`` disables audio.
     See also ``--alang``.